ZNLP/X-Instruction/README.md

 Official code and data for ACL-2024 paper "X-Instruction: Aligning Language Model in Low-resource Languages with Self-curated Cross-lingual Instructions"

 ## 📢 News
+🔥[May 24, 2024] We have released X-Instruction dataset and models on [HuggingFace](https://huggingface.co/James-WYang/X-Instruction)

 ## 📝 Case Study